-- Introduction by the Chairman of the Nomination and Compensation Committee - 2.
-Remuneration policy and principles - 3.
-Determination of remuneration - 4.
-Remuneration architecture - 5.
-Board of Directors: remuneration and share ownership in 2016 - 6.
-Group Executive Board: remuneration and share/option ownership in 2016 - 7.
-Summary of share and option plans 2016 - 8.
-Summary of shares and options held by employees and management as of 31 December 2016
+- Introduction by the Chairman of the Nomination and Compensation Committee

+- 2. Remuneration policy and principles

+- 3. Determination of remuneration

+- 4. Remuneration architecture

+- 5. Board of Directors: remuneration and share ownership in 2017

+- 6. Group Executive Board: remuneration and share/option ownership in 2017

+- 7. Summary of share and option plans 2017

+- 8. Summary of shares and options held by employees and management as of 31 December 2017

+- 9. Report of the statutory auditor

-Additional information on business development in 2016 see also \rightarrow Business and financial review.
+For additional information on business development in 2017 see also \rightarrow Business and financial review.